 MOD CME/15/121

-1/13 2.3 In principle an account shall be considered as accepted without the need for specific notification of acceptance to the administration* which sent it.
+1/13 2.3 In principle an account shall be considered as accepted without the need for specific notification of acceptance to the operating agency which sent it.

 MOD CME/15/122#11267

-1/14 2.4 However, any administration* has the right to question the contents of an account for a period of two calendar months after the receipt of the account, but only to the extent necessary to bring any differences within mutually agreed limits.
+1/14 2.4 However, any operating agency has the right to question the contents of an account in accordance with relevant ITU-T Recommendations.

 MOD CME/15/123#11271

-1/15 2.5 In relations where there are no special agreements, a quarterly settlement statement showing the balances of the monthly accounts for the period to which it relates shall be prepared as soon as possible by the creditor administration* and shall be sent in duplicate to the debtor administration*, which, after verification, shall return one of the copies endorsed with its acceptance.
+1/15 2.5 In relations where there are no special agreements, a quarterly settlement statement showing the balances of the monthly accounts for the period to which it relates shall be prepared and issued as soon as possible by the creditor operating agency and shall be sent in accordance with the provision in § 2.2 above in duplicate to the debtor operating agency, which, after verification, shall return one of the copies endorsed with its acceptance.

 MOD CME/15/124#11272

-1/16 2.6 In indirect relations where a transit administration* acts as an accounting intermediary between two terminal points, it shall include accounting data for transit traffic in the relevant outgoing traffic account to administrations* beyond it in the routing sequence as soon as possible after receiving that data from the originating administration*.
+1/16 2.6 In indirect relations where a transit operating agency acts as an accounting intermediary between two terminal points, it shall include accounting data for transit traffic in the relevant outgoing traffic account to operating agencies beyond it in the routing sequence no later than 30 calendar days after receiving that data from the originating operating agency.

 NOC CME/15/125